 Knowing where to look for grants is the first step toward securing funding that you don’t have to pay back.
 Grant money can come from a variety of sources, each with its own focus and application process.
 The key is to explore all your options, from large government programs to smaller, community-focused foundations.
 Think of it as casting a wide net.
 By understanding the different types of funders out there, you can better target your efforts and find the opportunities that are the best fit for your agency’s mission and needs.
 Let’s walk through the main places you can find grants for your home care agency.

-Federal Government Programs
+Start with Federal Government Grants

 The U.S. federal government is one of the largest sources of grant funding, and many of its programs are designed to support healthcare services.
 These grants can provide significant financial support for a wide range of needs, including caregiver training, purchasing medical equipment, adopting new technology, and expanding your community outreach efforts.
 While federal grants are often competitive, they offer a major opportunity for agencies that meet the criteria.
 The best place to start your search for these opportunities is the official government website, which gathers all available federal grants in one place.

-State and Local Government Sources
+Explore State and Local Funding Sources

 Don’t overlook the power of looking local.
 Your state and even your city or county governments often have their own grant programs designed to address the specific needs of their communities.
 These grants may be less competitive than federal ones and can be a great match for smaller agencies.
 You can typically find information on your state’s Department of Health or Human Services website.
 These programs are often focused on improving local healthcare access, so they are a natural fit for home care agencies looking to serve their neighbors more effectively.

-Private Foundations and Nonprofits
+Look into Private Foundations and Nonprofits

 Many private foundations and nonprofit organizations have missions centered on improving health and supporting communities.
 These groups play a huge role in providing grant funding for home care agencies.
 For example, large organizations like the Robert Wood Johnson Foundation support a wide variety of health initiatives.
 The key is to find a foundation whose mission aligns with yours.
 Do you specialize in care for a specific population or condition?
 Look for foundations that focus on that area.
 Building a relationship with these organizations can lead to long-term support for your agency.